 Expropriation.
 The Mexican government has the statutory right to permanently expropriate any telecommunications concession and claim any related assets for reasons of public interest.
 Under Mexican law, the Mexican government is obligated to compensate the owner of such assets in the case of a statutory expropriation occurs.
 The amount of the compensation is to be determined by appraisers.
 If the party affected by the expropriation disagrees with the appraisal amount, such party may initiate judicial action against the government.
 In such a case, the relevant judicial authority will determine the appropriate amount of compensation to be paid.
-We are not aware of any instance in which the SCT has exercised its expropriation rights in connection with a telecommunications company.
+We are not aware of any instance in which the Mexican Government has exercised its expropriation rights in connection with a telecommunications company.

 Temporary seizure.
-The Mexican government, through the SCT, may also temporarily seize all assets related to a telecommunications concession or permit in the event of a natural disaster, war, significant public disturbance, threats to internal peace or for economic reasons or for other reasons related to national security.
-If the Mexican government temporarily seizes such assets, except in the event of war, it must indemnify the concession holder for all losses and damages, including lost accrued revenues.
-We are not aware of any instance in which the SCT has exercised its temporary seizure attributions in connection with a fixed or mobile telecommunications services company.
+The Mexican State, may also temporarily seize all assets related to a telecommunications concession or permit in the event of a natural disaster, war, significant public disturbance, threats to internal peace or for economic reasons or for other reasons related to national security.
+If the State temporarily seizes such assets, except in the event of war, it must indemnify the concession holder for all losses and damages, including lost accrued revenues.
+We are not aware of any instance in which the State has exercised its temporary seizure attributions in connection with a fixed or mobile telecommunications services company.

 Rates for telecommunications services.
-Under the LFT, rates for telecommunications services (including local, cellular and long distance telephony services) are now freely determined by the providers of such services, in terms that allow the provision of services in satisfactory conditions of quality, competitiveness, security, retention and non-discrimination.
+Under the LFT, rates for telecommunications services (including fixed, local and mobile services) are now freely determined by the providers of such services, in terms that allow the provision of services in satisfactory conditions of quality, competitiveness, security, retention and non-discrimination.

-In addition, in case of disagreement, the IFT will resolve rates, quality and service requirements to impose specific rate, quality and service requirements.
+In case of disagreement over interconnection tariffs or conditions, the IFT will resolve rates, quality and service requirements.
 Additionally, asymmetric measures will be applied to those companies declared as Preponderant Economic Agents and/or substantial market power in accordance with the LFTR and other applicable regulations.

 All rates for telecommunications services (other than value-added services) must be registered with the IFT prior to becoming effective.

-In 2014, the IFT declared América Móvil (Telmex and Telcel) as a Preponderant Economic Agent, imposing them asymmetric regulation such as the non-payment of interconnection fees by traffic termination on their networks, as well as the obligation to allow the service providers who request it, to share their infrastructure, the lease of administrative links and unbundling of Telmex local network, to name the most important.
+In 2014, the IFT declared América Móvil (Telmex and Telcel) as a Preponderant Economic Agent, imposing them asymmetric regulation such as not charging interconnection fees for traffic terminating on their networks, as well as the obligation to allow other service providers to use their infrastructure, lease administrative links and unbundling of Telmex local network, to name the most important.

 Tax Laws.
-The Congress approved an addition to the Special Tax on Production and Services Act (IEPS), in force starting on January 1 2010, such addition increased scope of application of such tax, now applicable to telecommunications services at a tax rate of 3% save for interconnection services of public telecommunications networks, internet services, public telephone services, as well as the fixed rural telephony services.
+The Congress approved an addition to the Special Tax on Production and Services Act (IEPS), which came into force on January 1, 2010, such addition increased the tax rate applicable to telecommunications services to 3%, with the exception of interconnection services of public telecommunications networks, internet services, public telephone services, as well as the fixed rural telephony services.